intel-analytics/ipex-llm/python/llm/example/GPU/Long-Context/LLaMA2-32K/README.md

 <</SYS>>

-What is AI? [/INST]  Artificial intelligence (AI) is the broader field of research and development aimed at creating machines that can perform tasks that typically require human intelligence,
+What is AI? [/INST]

+AI is a broad field of study that deals with the creation of intelligent agents, which are systems that can perform tasks that typically require human intelligence
 ```